daveinlosbarriles/TillerQuickSearch/PRIVACY.md

 - Parsing Amazon order history files uploaded by the user
 - Formatting transaction data for compatibility with Tiller spreadsheets
-- Writing transaction data into the user’s Google Sheets
+- Writing transaction data into the user’s Tiller Transaction tab

 No data is used for analytics, advertising, or tracking.